 Jehovah Jireh – His Protection

 But from everlasting to everlasting the LORD’s love is with those who fear him, and his righteousness with their children’s childrenPsalm 103:17

 It is good to remind ourselves of God’s faithfulness, to look back at those times when we can clearly see His protection over our lives.
-This brings peace and assurance for the future, God knows what lies ahead, He is working all things together for our eternal good.
+This brings peace and assurance for the future.
+God knows what lies ahead and He is working all things together for our eternal good.
 We can trust, even when we don’t understand.
 We can trust when we can’t see the way forward, when things don’t work out the way we think they will.
 God is faithful and when we give all that we hold dear to Him, at just the right time, He will prove Himself to be Jehovah Jireh, the LORD who provides.

 You may also like to read: